Baby-Monitor-Simulator/backend-matlab/.github/ISSUE_TEMPLATE/issue-ticket-template.md

 [short description of how with the goals above you will reach the solution]

 ## Implemented Solution
-[the actual solutiol to be filled in after development]
+[the actual solution to be filled in after development]

 ## Attention Points
 [any misc. stuff to note]